 - Another person’s car.
 You’ll be able to add another person’s car if you both live at the same address.
 The vehicle also needs to be at the same address as you live.
 You’ll also need to list this person as a driver on your policy to add the car.
 Be sure to have their driver’s license number and social security number ready when you do so.

-Your insurer may not let you add an exotic car to your policy.
+Your provider may not let you add an exotic car to your policy.
 For example, Progressive says that they don’t insure cars that are worth more than $150,000 in value.
 This means you wouldn’t be able to add it to your policy and get the discount.
 In general, exotic cars will need a special type of coverage.

-Who Offers the Multi-Car Discount
+Companies Offering the Multi-Car Discount